-Albizu Clinic's Health Service Psychology Internship is an exclusively affiliated internship for Albizu University doctoral students from the Psy.D., and Ph.D.
-Clinical Psychology Programs of the San Juan campus.
+Albizu Clinic's Health Service Psychology Internship is an exclusively affiliated program for doctoral students from the Psy.D., and Ph.D.
+Clinical Psychology at Albizu's University San Juan Campus.

 The Albizu Clinic in San Juan is an outpatient community mental health treatment facility founded in 1966 in affiliation with Albizu University, San Juan Campus.
-Albizu Clinic is an on-campus training clinic that serves as a clinical practicum site for students enrolled in master's and doctoral programs in clinical psychology.
-The Albizu Clinic internship program is based on a scientific foundation with diversity as its guiding post in leading interns towards developing the profession's competencies at a professional practice entry level.
+It serves as on-campus training clinic for students enrolled in both master's and doctoral programs in clinical psychology.
+The internship program is grounded in scientific principles and guided by a strong commitment to diversity, supporting the development of core competencies required for entry-level professional practice.

-The Albizu Clinic internship is a full-time, 12-month experience that consists of the participation in three major programs (General Clinic Program, Domestic Violence Program, and Casa Albizu's Sexual Abuse Program).
+The internship is a full-time, 12-month experience that consists of the participation in three major programs: (General Clinic Program, Domestic Violence Program, and Casa Albizu's Sexual Abuse Program).
 The program structure exposes interns to diverse clinical experiences and supervisory approaches.

-Under special circumstances, after interns have matched with Albizu Clinic, if specific needs were to occur (e.g., accommodations for maternity, serious injury or illness), the internship might be extended beyond the 12 month period.
+Under special circumstances, after interns have matched with Albizu Clinic, if specific needs were to occur (e.g., accommodations for maternity, serious injury or illness), the internship might be extended beyond the 12-month period.
 Except for such situations, the internship is a full time one-year training experience.